 Tango and Equality

 Equality has been a dream of the American people since the creation of this nation.
-When the early immigrants to America were unfairly treated by the English King, they argued for equality.
-Thomas Jefferson wrote in 1776: "We hold these truths to be self-evident, that all men are created equal, that they are endowed by their Creator with certain unalienable rights, that among these are life, liberty and the pursuit of happiness."
+When early immigrants to America were unfairly treated by the English King, they argued for equality.
+Thomas Jefferson wrote in 1776: "We hold these truths to be self-evident, that all men are created equal, that they are endowed by their Creator with certain unalienable rights, that among these are life, liberty, and the pursuit of happiness."
 This document, The Declaration of Independence, laid the constitutional foundation for this nation.